-Abstentions will be counted towards the vote total for each proposal other than the election of directors, and will have the same effect as "Against" votes.
-"Broker non-votes" are not considered voted for the particular matter and have the effect of reducing the number of affirmative votes required to achieve a majority for such matter by reducing the total number of shares from which the majority is calculated.
+Abstentions will not be counted towards the vote total for any proposal and will have no effect on the outcome of any proposal.
+"Broker non-votes" are not considered voted for the particular matter, if applicable, and have the effect of reducing the number of affirmative votes required to achieve a majority for such matter by reducing the total number of shares from which the majority is calculated.
+Proposals 1, 2 and 3 are considered to be "non-routine" under NYSE rules meaning that your broker may not vote your shares on those proposals in the absence of your voting instructions.
+However, Proposal 4 is considered to be a "routine" matter under NYSE rules meaning that if you do not return voting instructions to your broker by its deadline, your shares may be voted by your broker in its discretion on Proposal 4.